behrouzRajaei/v-server-setup/README.md

 ### 2. NGINX Web Server

-* Installed and verified NGINX is up and running
+* Installe and verifie NGINX is up and running

 ```bash
 sudo apt update